Determining planetary positions in the sky for $\pm 50$ years to an accuracy of $\stackrel{<}{_{\sim}} 1^{\circ}$ with a calculator}: Calculating planetary positions

-We give the calculated geocentric longitudes, on 01.01.07 at 00:00 UT, of various planets in Table~3.
-Comparing with the geocentric longitudes from ephemeris $\lambda_{ge}$, it can be seen that the errors are much less than $1^{\circ}$.
-In the Earth/Sun row in Table~3, $r_{g}$, $\lambda_{g}$ and $\lambda_{ge}$ are the geocentric values for the Sun's position.
+In Table~3 we have given the calculated geocentric longitudes of various planets on 01.04.2020 at 00:00 UT.
+In the Earth/Sun row in Table~3, $r_{\rm g}$, $\lambda_{\rm g}$ are the geocentric values for the Sun's position.
 The position of Sun on the celestial sphere, as seen from Earth, is in a direction exactly opposite to that of Earth as seen from the Sun.
 Therefore the geocentric longitude of Sun is the heliocentric longitude of Earth plus 180$^{\circ}$.

 We have ignored any perturbations on the motion of a planet due to the effect of other planets which may distort its elliptical path.
-We are able to get the accuracy of $<1^{\circ}$ for long periods ($\pm 50$ years) because most of the terms ignored in the heliocentric longitude calculations are periodic in nature and do not grow indefinitely with time (see e.g., [3]).
+We are able to get the accuracy of $\stackrel{<}{_{\sim}} 1^{\circ}$ for long periods ($\pm 50$ years) because most of the terms ignored in the heliocentric longitude calculations are periodic in nature and do not grow indefinitely with time (see e.g. [5]).
 The other parameters characterizing the elliptical orbit, like the longitude of the perihelion, semi--major axis and eccentricity etc. change so slowly with time that for the accuracy we are interested in, these can be considered constant for $\pm 50$ years.